 Fruit Salsa Recipe and Cinnamon Chips

-Fruit Salsa is a recipe made with all fresh fruit.
-They're diced small for an explosion of flavor in every bite.
-Scoop it up with a fresh homemade recipe for cinnamon chips too.
+Fruit Salsa is a recipe made using fresh fruit.
+They’re diced small for an explosion of flavor in every bite.
+Scoop it up with a fresh, homemade recipe for cinnamon chips.

-The heat of the season calls for some of the most refreshing foods suitable for those summer picnics.
-This delicious fruit salsa with cinnamon chips can be made in under thirty minutes and versatile.
+The season’s heat calls for some of the most refreshing foods suitable for those summer picnics.
+This delicious fruit salsa with cinnamon chips can be made in under thirty minutes and is versatile.

 Such simplicity is just what summer meals are about.